-2. Payment expected at the time services rendered, presently only form of payment accepted is check or money order.
+2. Payment is expected at the time services rendered, presently the only form of payment accepted is check or money order.
 No cash.

-3. Plan review cost may be more that $50 because the field inspection is included in the cost of plan review.
-(That fee is based on square footage which is noted on the plan review applications)
+3. Plan review cost may be more than $50 because the field inspection is included in the cost of plan review.
+(That fee is based on square footage which is noted in the plan review applications)